Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: Generalized OOD Detection V2

 \section{Generalized OOD Detection V2}

 In this section, we introduce a novel unified framework termed \emph{generalized OOD detection v2}, which summarizes the evolution of the five related fields in the VLM era.
-We first revisit the previous generalized OOD detection framework in Sec.~\ref{sec:background}.
-Next, we introduce the evolution of each problem.
+We first revisit the previous generalized OOD detection framework in Sec.~\ref{subsec:background}.
+Next, in Sec.~\ref{subsec:investigation_activity}, we show the results of the investigation of the research activity in each field.
+In Sec.~\ref{subsec:problem_evolution}, we introduce the evolution of each problem.
+Finally, in Sec.~\ref{subsec:evolution_discussion}, we have a discussion about the future directions.